davidjohnmaccallum/My-Work-Journal/README.md

 23 October 2018

-1. Restrict Security Groups to least access
+1. Restrict internal firewall rules to least access
-1. Consolidate log files in ElasticSearch using filebeat
+1. Consolidate log files
 1. Keep everything very neat and tidy

 # Separating container from config is a good idea